kennysmithed/oels2023/oels_practical_wk9.md

 - A short version with a small number of trials.
 The code for this is in `confederate_priming.html` and `confederate_priming.js`, and the URL will be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/confederate_priming/confederate_priming.html if your directory structure is as suggested in previous weeks.
 This is the code I will start with in the explanation below.
 - A full-length version with a large number of trials (100+).
 The code for this is in `confederate_priming_readfromcsv.html` and `confederate_priming_readfromcsv.js`, and the URL should be https://jspsychlearning.ppls.ed.ac.uk/~UUN/online_experiments_practicals/confederate_priming/confederate_priming_readfromcsv.html.
 If you want a longer demo you can run this, but the main purpose of including the second version is to show you how a long trial list can be read in from a CSV file.

-Picture selection trials in our implementation work in essentially the same way as picture selection trials in the perceptual learning experiment, using the `audio-button-response` plugin.
+Picture selection trials in our implementation work in essentially the same way as picture selection trials in the perceptual learning experiment, using the `audio-button-response` plugin, so not much new stuff there.

-The main part of the picture description trial is an `html-audio-response` trial (with an `html-button-response` trial beforehand, so the participant clicks on a mic button to start recording.
-We are using `html-audio-response` (i.e. an html stimulus) for several reasons.
-Firstly, that's the only audio response plugin currently available in jsPsych!
-There is no `image-audio-response` plugin yet, although I imagine there will be in the next version.
-Secondly, our picture description trials involve presenting two side-by-side images, one highlighted with a green box, and it turns out it is easier to do this using an html stimulus rather than an image stimulus - this is explained below!
+The main part of the picture description trial is an `html-audio-response` trial (with an `html-button-response` trial beforehand, so the participant clicks on a mic button to enter the audio response trial and start recording).
+One reason we are using `html-audio-response` (i.e. an html stimulus, even though our stimulus involves images) is that that's the only audio response plugin currently available in jsPsych!
+There is no `image-audio-response` plugin yet, although I imagine that will be added soon.
+But in fact it works out quite nicely, because our picture description trials involve presenting two side-by-side images, one highlighted with a green box, and it turns out it is easier to do this using an html stimulus rather than an image stimulus - this is explained below!
 Since the `html-audio-response` is new it's not quite as slick as the more established plugins though, which means things look a little scrappy and, at the time of writing, there is a small bug in the plugin.
 It's not disastrous, but if you wanted a different way to record audio you could consult [the equivalent practical from last year](https://kennysmithed.github.io/oels2022/oels_practical_wk8.html), which doesn't use the audio response plugin.

 We also simulate the confederate preparing to speak and making a selection based on the participant's productions by inserting variable-duration delays at appropriate points.
 The full experiment also included disfluencies etc (you can see some of the sound files for those if you go digging in the `sounds` folder) but we'll keep it simple here.